 Breaking with the tradition of having fruitcake, Buckingham Palace announced that Harry and Meghan will cut into a “lemon elderflower cake that will incorporate the bright flavors of spring” created by California-raised but now London-based pastry chef Claire Ptak.
 It will also feature buttercream and fresh flowers as decoration.

 Princess Elizabeth and Prince Philip spent their wedding night in Broadlands, Hampshire, the home of Philip’s uncle, Earl Mountbatten.
 They were accompanied by Elizabeth’s dog, a Corgi named Susan.
 The remainder of their honeymoon was spent at Birkhall on the Balmoral Estate.

 Charles and Diana also spent the first part of their honeymoon at the royal estate in Balmoral before boarding the Royal Yacht Britannia for a two-week cruise on the Mediterranean.

 William immediately returned to his work as a search-and-rescue pilot following his wedding to Catherine.
 Ten days later the couple departed for their honeymoon at a secluded villa located on a private island in the Seychelles.
 Lasting only 10 days, the respite was limited by William’s Royal Air Force duties and a scheduled royal visit by the couple to Canada and the United States of America.

 According to Travel + Leisure, Harry and Meghan have chosen the southwestern African nation of Namibia as the setting for their first vacation together as husband and wife.
-Though the exact location remains a secret, the couple is rumored to be staying at the luxury Hoanib Valley Camp.
+However, the details were kept under wrap.